splunk/mltk-algo-contrib/README.md

 cd mltk-algo-contrib
 ```

-2. symlink the `src` to the apps folder in Splunk and restart splunkd:
+2. symlink the `src` directory to the apps folder in Splunk and restart splunkd:

 ```bash
 ln -s "$(pwd)/src" $SPLUNK_HOME/etc/apps/SA_mltk_contrib_app
 $SPLUNK_HOME/bin/splunk restart
 ```
+  * _This will eliminate the need to deploy the app to test changes._

 3. Add your new algorithm(s) to `src/bin/algos_contrib`.
-  (See ExampleAlgo.py for an example.)
+  (See SVR.py for an example.)

 4. Add a new stanza to `src/default/algos.conf`